The History and Tradition of Cowboy Boot Making

 Note: if you are beginner in shoemaking and want more about leather types we use for making shoes, I advise to check this post “Best Leather Types For-Beginners in Shoemaking”

 The traditional pointed-toe shape associated with cowboy boots changed and now there are a lot of different styles of shoe lasts for cowboy boots.
 They are produced in mass production by different shoe factories and by individual bespoke shoemakers.
 The difference between factory-made cowboy boots and cowboy boots made by shoemakers is not only in the exclusive design with a lot of details but also in the process of making itself.
-Shoemaker makes cowboy boots using a traditional approach of making cowboy boots with handstitched soles, with leather counters, working with customized according to the feet of the client shoe lasts.
+Shoemaker makes cowboy boots using a traditional approach of making cowboy boots with handstitched soles, with leather counters (inner shoe parts), working with customized according to the feet of the client shoe lasts.

 Note: If you want to know more about these inner shoe parts- counters, make sure to check this post “How to Make Shoe Toe Puffs?
 Shoemaking Training”